 Comparison of three models.
-According to each model, the scaled number of prints $W_i^{-\alpha_n}$ . $N_i$ per day is constant across stocks.
+According to each model, the scaled number of prints $W_i^{-\alpha_n} \cdot N_i$ per day is constant across stocks.
 The three models differ only in the exponent a used to normalize the average number of prints.
-The invariance hypothesis implies $\alpha_n = 2/3$ , the model of invariant print size implies $\alpha_n = 0$ , and the model of invariant print frequency implies $\alpha_n = 1$ .
+The invariance hypothesis implies $\alpha_n = 2/3$, the model of invariant print size implies $\alpha_n = 0$, and the model of invariant print frequency implies $\alpha_n = 1$.

-Figure 2 shows how the log-number of prints $\ln(N \cdot W^{-\alpha_n})$ changes with trading activity W, when the number of prints are scaled in three different ways, respectively, according to predictions of the three models.
+Fig. 2 shows how the log-number of prints $\ln(N \cdot W^{-\alpha_n})$ changes with trading activity W, when the number of prints are scaled in three different ways, respectively, according to predictions of the three models.
 The figure has three columns and four rows.
 Each of the three columns contains plots of the log of the average number of prints per day N against the log of trading activity W, where the average number of prints is scaled according to each of the three models, respectively.
-The four rows present results for the NYSE in April 1993, for NAS-DAQ in April 1993, for all exchanges in April 2001, and for all exchanges in April 2014.
+The four rows present results for the NYSE in April 1993, for NASDAQ in April 1993, for all exchanges in April 2001, and for all exchanges in April 2014.
 Results are presented for different periods because trading has changed dramatically over time.
 Also, trading patterns of the NYSE- and NASDAQ-listed stocks differed historically because of differences in regulatory rules across exchanges during the earlier part of the sample; therefore, our results are presented separately for the NYSE- and NASDAQ-listed stocks in April 1993.
 We choose the month of April to avoid seasonality, as trades tend to cluster much less before the end of the calendar quarter, as shown by Moulton (2005).
 Each observation corresponds to the average number of prints per day for a given stock in a given month.
-Each subplot has about 6,000 observations.
+Each subplot has about 6000 observations.
 If the model is correctly specified, the points are expected to line up along a horizontal line.

 In subplots for the invariance hypothesis, observations are scattered around horizontal lines for each of the three years.
-The invariance hypothesis explains the data very well, especially for the NYSE stocks traded in April 1993.
+In this sense, the invariance hypothesis explains the data well, especially for the NYSE stocks traded in April 1993.
 The levels of the horizontal lines move up from the top to bottom figures, showing that the average number of prints has increased over time.
 For April 1993, the average number of prints is slightly higher for the NYSE stocks than for the NASDAQ stocks.
 Some NASDAQ stocks with low trading activity have outliers with a very small number of prints.
-A few of the most illiquid NASDAQ stocks also have outliers with a very high number of prints in April 1993.
-The outliers for the small stocks may be due to the short sample period, as one month may be not enough to get a good estimate of mean volume for small illiquid stocks.
+A few of the most illiquid NASDAQ stocks also have outliers with a very large number of prints in April 1993.
+The outliers for the small stocks may be due to the short sample